pradeeshb93/verify_aws_project_tag/README.md

 # verify_aws_project_tag

-This will script will verify project tag of all the ec2 resources and print if any resource missing/incorrect project tag.
+This will script will verify "PROJECT" tag of all the ec2 instances and print if any resource missing/incorrect "PROJECT" tag.